webplatform/docs/html/elements/bgSound/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-The '''BGSOUND''' element can appear anywhere within the document.
+The <code>&lt;bgSound&gt;</code> element can appear anywhere within the document.
 This element is not rendered.
 This element does not require a closing tag.

-Build date: 7/24/2012
+Do not use it!
+In HTML5 the <code>&lt;bgSound&gt;</code> is described as [http://www.w3.org/TR/html5/obsolete.html#non-conforming-features "non-conforming feature"].
 |Import_Notes====Standards information===
 There are no standards that apply here.